Rootes Arrow: Sunbeam

 The single-carburettor Sunbeam Alpine and twin-carburettor Sunbeam Rapier were only sold as fastback coupés, and were marketed with a strong sporting image – although it was eventually the Hillman Hunter which was used in long-distance rallying.
 The sportiest Sunbeam was the Rapier H120 model, though this shared its specially tuned Holbay engine with the Hillman Hunter GLS.

 Sunbeam Arrow, Sunbeam Break de Chasse, Sunbeam Hunter, Sunbeam Minx, Sunbeam Sceptre and Sunbeam Vogue were used for export markets where the Sunbeam name was more familiar or deemed more likely to succeed.
 The Sunbeam Arrow name was used in North America.
 Sunbeam Break de Chasse, Hunter, Vogue and Minx were offered in some French-speaking markets (where "break" is a term for an estate).

-A Sunbeam Sceptre appeared in France and some German-speaking markets (at least), and carried the Humber Sceptre level of specification, as described below.
+A variant with "Sunbeam Sceptre" badging appeared in France and some German-speaking markets (and possibly others), and carried the Humber Sceptre level of specification, as described below.
 The Sunbeam Vogue was also available in the home (British) market for a short period after the Singer marque was retired in 1970.